vincenttu/tplinkusa-outdoor/source/use_case/uc_swimming_pool.rst

 Installation
 ------------

-* Reference `how to set up an EAP`_ for detail instructions on access point set up.
+* Reference :doc:`/how_to/eap_onboarding` for detail instructions on access point set up.
 * Remember using a shielded Ethernet cable to connect to the access point and ground the PoE injector proper to provide the best lighting protection.

-.. _how to set up an EAP: how_to/eap_onboarding.html